AlessioQuercia/windows-server/README.md

 where username is the user's name of the account you want to connect to in the Server, and servername is the Server ipv4 address.
 If the selected Server account has a password, it will be asked.

 ## Hibernate the Server
-Run the following command to hibernate the Server.
-By doing so, you will be able to wake it again using wolcmd.
+Connect to the Server using ssh and use the following command to hibernate it:
 ```
 shutdown /h
 ```
+By hibernating the Server, you will be able to wake it up again using wolcmd.

 ## References
 - https://docs.microsoft.com/it-it/windows-server/administration/openssh/openssh_install_firstuse